For over 19 years, our law firm has handled personal injury car accident, premises liability claims, and lawsuits against The Hartford.

-The Hartford offers just about all types of insurance; including but not limited to: auto, homeowners, life, and disability.
+The Hartford offers just about all types of insurance; including auto, homeowners, life, and disability.
 They also have a sizable business insurance operation; offering commercial auto policies, property insurance, and workers' compensation insurance.

-The Hartford Insurance was founded Connecticut in 1810.
-Although, the insurance company has been around for many years, we don't see many non-business automobile insurance policies here in Maryland.
+The Hartford Insurance was founded in Connecticut in 1810.
+Although the insurance company has been around for many years, our car accident lawyers don't see many non-business automobile insurance policies here in Maryland.
 Roughly, in Maryland, it has about 0.33% of the market share.
-It is only marginally larger nationwide, with only 1.62% of the auto insurance market share in 2009 (compared to 10.51% for Allstate, 8.21% for GEICO, and 18.63% for State Farm).
+It is only marginally larger nationwide, with only .92% of the auto insurance market share (compared to 12 for Allstate, 24% for GEICO, and 18% for State Farm).

 You can report a car accident claim The Hartford at 800-243-5860.
 You can also fill out a claim report with them online.
 You can also report a simple car accident claim online.
 But that should not be the first call you make if you have a serious injury or wrongful death claim.
 Call a personal injury lawyer and get a free consultation with a personal injury lawyer.
 You can talk to our attorneys 24/7 at 800-553-8082.

 The Hartford uses a computer program called Colossus to determine the settlement value of your personal injury claim.
-Information from your medical records plugged into the computer along with other variables.
-The program spits out a range of settlement values.
+Information from your medical records is plugged into the computer along with other variables.
+The program spits out a range of settlement amounts.
 Make no mistake.
-This computer program is calibrated to give below market offers in personal injury cases.
+This computer program is calibrated to give below-market offers in personal injury cases.
 Our lawyers suspect that Hartford calibrates Colossus more fairly than many other insurance companies.
 But the result is still typically unfair to victims.

 The Hartford has in-house lawyers who work for the insurance company.
 In Maryland, as we mentioned above, the office is the Law Offices of Pamela Randi Johnson.
-In more serious cases where there is a risk of a verdict in excess of the insured's policy limits, Hartford will hire outside lawyers to handle the claim.
+In more serious cases where there is a risk of a verdict over the insured's policy limits, Hartford will hire outside lawyers to handle the claim.

-Because the Hartford has such a small market share, it's difficult to know whether our experiences are representative.
-However, speaking with other lawyers, we have a good idea of The Hartford's standard operating procedures.
+Because The Hartford has such a small market share, it's difficult to know whether our experiences are representative.
+However, speaking with other lawyers, we have a good idea of Hartford's standard operating procedures.

 However, the picture often brightens when the lawsuit is served.
 Until recently, The Hartford used The Law Firm of Guido Porcarelli, as their in-house counsel.
 The lawyers at this firm would usually bring common sense to The Hartford's insurance adjusters, and cases would often settle before trial.